Democrat policy retreat focusses on way forward for federal cannabis legalization, treating it as inevitable.

 The Dems Aren’t Messing Around

 The Democratic party seems serious with its intent on bringing cannabis reform to the ballot this coming election.
 As eloquently stated by one of the speakers, Queen Adesuyi from Drug Policy Alliance, this panel is just “another indication of how seriously that Dems are taking the issue around marijuana reform and their centering of marijuana reform having to be a conversation that’s broader than just descheduling.”
-In her opinion in Marijuana Moment, it is much more than just talking about legalization, “It’s a conversation about criminal justice reform, civil rights.”
+Further, in her opinion, expressed in Marijuana Moment, it is much more than just talking about legalization, “It’s a conversation about criminal justice reform, civil rights.”

 Policymakers and their staffers packed the early morning meeting.
 People seemed excited and eager to participate in ending the era of federal prohibition.
 The excitement is unsurprising, considering most of the attending Democratic party members represent states with some form of legal access.
 There are now more than 30 states with medical cannabis laws, and recreational is legal in ten.
 These congressional Democrats have direct experience with legal cannabis and know the valuable economic impact legalization has on a state.